The beginnings of hard rock in Britain were seen in

 and the pioneering sound of

+The Beatles.
 These early bands were followed in the late 1960's by heavier blues-based outfits like

 Cream, Free and

-Led Zeppelin and the
+Led Zeppelin and the seminal heavy metal outfits

-Deep Purple, Black Sabbath and
+Deep Purple, Black Sabbath, Uriah Heep and

-spearheaded by
+bands spearheaded by

 Judas Priest, Motorhead, Def Leppard and

 It's a little problematic as to whether or not the output of these later heavy metal bands can be classified as songs.
+Technically speaking they are, although the demotion of melody

-the material having been collectively "written".
+most of the material having been produced collectively rather than 'written'.

-In the 1970's the centre ground of British hard rock was occupied by the glam and stadium bands typified by
+In the 1970's the centre ground of British hard rock was occupied by the glam and stadium bands typified by Queen and Thin Lizzy, who were then ousted by the coming of

 punk.
-Their mantle was taken over by Irish supergroup
+Their mantle was taken over by Irish supergroup U2, who succesfully combined hard rock with pop and folk ( Bono has described their music as

-combined hard rock with pop and folk ( Bono has described their music as "folk played loud" ), adding guts and political conviction.
+"folk played loud" ), adding to it guts and political conviction.

 {back} {next} {modern rock & pop}